Bernoulli family

-the name was spelled Bernouilli in France, and accordingly given the French pronunciation of [bɛʁnuˈji].
+the name was spelled Bernouilli in France, and accordingly given the French pronunciation of /fr/.
 This is no longer the case, and the name is now spelled in the original form Bernoulli also in French-language context.
 Rue Bernoulli in Paris 8 was named rue Bernouilli in 1867 and renamed to the correct spelling in 1994 Bernoulli crater was spelled Bernouilli in the moon atlas by Beer & Mädler (1836), and hence adopted as the official name by the IAU in 1935; the IAU changed the official name to Bernoulli in 2003.
 The French submarine Bernouilli (1906) was named for Daniel Bernoulli.) /de-CH/) of Basel was a patrician family, notable for having produced eight mathematically gifted academics who, among them, contributed substantially to the development of mathematics and physics during the early modern period.